This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 I had two lights on the white background and would turn them off for the grey background look.

 I kept them on for the white background.
 I also had a hair light up straight behind the subject.

 I prefer ƒ/4 to ƒ/5.6 when shooting individual headshots.
-Occasionally I will use really shallow depth-of-field of ƒ/1.4, but you and the subject must be really still to make that work.
+Occasionally I will use a shallow depth-of-field of ƒ/1.4, but you and the subject must be still to make that work.

 The fun thing with Theatre students is they enjoy trying all kinds of expressions.

 We tried a lot of expressions.

 The one thing that happened after trying some goofy photos, surprise photos, and even being sad was that the expressions that followed were more genuine and authentic.
 Actors are up for the fun and challenge, but even they need to loosen up, and the best way to do that is to push the limits and dial them back.

 Fans love to show their support for their teams using face paint.

 Another Chick-fil-A Kickoff is in the books, and Auburn broke their losing streak at Mercedes Benz Stadium with a win over the Washington Huskies by 21-16 victory.

 The day begins long before the 3:30 pm kickoff, where fans get to dream a little about their end zone catch that they would make for their team during the FanZone experience.